 We will first check the configuration of the service connection point.
 The service connection point (SCP) object is used during registration to detect Azure AD client information.

 On the domain controller, run the PowerShell command

 - $scp.Path = “LDAP://CN=62a0ff2e-97b9-4513-943f-0d221bd30080,CN=Device Registration Configuration,CN=Services,CN=Configuration,DC=Formation,DC=local”;

-Replace DC=Training, DC=Local with your domain name.
+Replace DC=Formation, DC=Local with your domain name.
 If a result is displayed, the SCP is correctly configured.
 If not, it is necessary to prepare the Active Directory forest by extending the Schema.

 After checking SCP, it is necessary to synchronize computer accounts.
 I have already installed Azure AD Connect, so I will modify the group security used for filtered synchronisation.
 I add on the group the AD computer account.

 Start synchronization after add account on the group.

 It’s now possible to ask the machine to register in Azure AD.
 This can be done through a GPO, SCCM or manually.

 From the Group Policy Manager console, create a new GPO and configure the Register domain joined computer as devices setting.